ICEI-PUC-Minas-PMV-ADS/pmv-ads-2024-1-e4-proj-infra-t1-2care/docs/08-Plano de Testes de Software.md

 ### b) Referências/documentação do Projeto

-- Especificação de Requisitos do Sistema: [link para a documentação]
+<span> - Especificação de Requisitos do Sistema: <a href="02-Especificação do Projeto.md">02-Especificação do Projeto.md</a>
-- Especificação de Casos de Uso: [link para a documentação]

 ## 2. Abordagens de testes